 While walking on the road, always make sure that the children are explained the importance of staying away from the manholes, potholes, electric poles and electric wires on the road.

 Drowning is another major cause of outdoor accidents.
-For kids, it should always be supervised swimming in a pool where life-guard is present.
+For kids, it should always be supervised swimming in a pool where a life-guard is present.
 Swimming in unknown waters- like sea, river or lake is not a safe idea!